jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 ## Create a new kafka cluster

 > ![WARNING](../imgs/warning-icon.png) **WARNING**: The goal of this lab is not focused on creating a valid production architecture, so we'll use ephemeral backed volumes (emptyDir) for our kafka cluster.
-Ephemeral storage is commonly used for testing purposes
+Ephemeral storage is commonly used for testing purposes.

 To deploy a new kafka cluster, just create a new Kafka resource.
 The provided Kafka resource will deploy 3 kafka brokers + 3 zookeeper nodes.
 The entity operator is also automatically deployed by the cluster operator, is responsible for managing different entities in a running Kafka cluster such as users and topics.